abdalwhabalim/website_whatsapp_message/website_whatsapp_message/README.md

-# website_floating_wsp
+# website_message_whatsapp
-Floating whatsapp button for the Odoo website
+Website whatsapp button for the Odoo website